zapier/zapier-platform-cli/README.md

 # Build and upload complete!
 You should see it in your Zapier editor at https://zapier.com/app/editor now!
 ```

-Now that your app version is properly deployed you can log in and visit [https://zapier.com/app/editor](https://zapier.com/app/editor) to try creating an Zap using your app version.
+Now that your app version is properly deployed you can log in and visit [https://zapier.com/app/editor](https://zapier.com/app/editor) to create a Zap using your app.

 ## Quickstart